Alexandre Pantoja

 Alexandre Pantoja Passidomo (born April 16, 1990) is a Brazilian professional mixed martial artist.
-He currently competes in the Flyweight division of the Ultimate Fighting Championship (UFC), where he is the current UFC Flyweight Champion.
-He is considered one of the greatest Flyweights of all time.
-As of August 19, 2025, he is #5 in the UFC men's pound-for-pound rankings.
+He currently competes in the flyweight division of the Ultimate Fighting Championship (UFC), where he is the former UFC Flyweight Champion.
+He is considered one of the greatest flyweights of all time.
+As of September 19, 2026, he is #2 in the Meta UFC flyweight rankings and as of September 22, 2026, he is #14 in the UFC men's pound-for-pound rankings.

 Pantoja captured the UFC Flyweight Championship by defeating Brandon Moreno at UFC 290 on July 8, 2023.
-He has since defended the title four consecutive times while on an eight fight win streak.
-Pantoja holds many UFC records in the Flyweight division, including the most wins, most submissions, and most finishes.
+He successfully defended the title four consecutive times en route to an eight fight win streak.
+Pantoja holds many UFC records in the flyweight division, including the most wins, most submissions, and most finishes.
 He is also the first male UFC flyweight to win a title fight at the age of 35 or older.
-In his 35-fight professional career, Pantoja has never been finished by an opponent.

 Early life

 Alexandre Pantoja was born and raised in Rio de Janeiro, Brazil.
 The youngest of three children, his mother, Ester Pantoja, was adopted as a child as her biological parents could not afford to raise her.
 The surname "Pantoja," inherited from his mother's adoptive family, was taken by Alexandre and, according to him, carried with pride throughout his MMA career.

 During his childhood, he experienced difficult moments with his parents' separation, after family conflicts led his father to leave home.
 Raised primarily by his mother, he was introduced to Brazilian jiu-jitsu at the age of 11 through the influence of his stepfather, Moraes, with whom he began training at the traditional academy of renowned master Osvaldo Alves in Copacabana.
 At age 12, he moved with his family to Arraial do Cabo, where he started training with boys his own age for the first time, having previously only trained with older athletes.

 Despite a promising start in martial arts, his relationship with his stepfather deteriorated due to alcohol-related problems, which led Pantoja to move to Bahia to live with his father.
 There, he maintained his dedication to jiu-jitsu and began teaching the discipline at just 15 years old, in addition to winning his first state title in the gentle art.

 Back in Arraial do Cabo, he participated in a jiu-jitsu championship held in a ring, where he first encountered muay thai.
 Fascinated by the new martial art, he began training under the guidance of master Helbert Reis, accumulating several victories in the sport.
 However, due to the lack of financial return in muay thai, often having to pay to compete, he decided to transition to mixed martial arts.
 His professional MMA debut occurred at the age of 17.